What are the Fourth and Fifth Kingdoms?

 The 4th and 5th Kingdoms Explained!
 Daniel 2:31-45 Commentary: The Fifth Kingdom is the Kingdom of God, the Church.

-The last kingdom is very different from the previous four but as will be addressed shortly, the statue comprised of four kingdoms appears to be very similar to the fifth kingdom in a very fundamental way.
+The last kingdom may seem very different from the previous four but as will be addressed shortly, the statue comprised of four kingdoms appears to be very similar to the fifth kingdom in a very fundamental way.
 According to v.
-44 this kingdom “will never be destroyed” implies that it is a spiritual kingdom.
+44 the fifth kingdom “will never be destroyed.”
+This fact implies that the fifth kingdom is spiritual.
 Throughout His ministry, Jesus taught that the kingdom of heaven had arrived.
 As the Jewish Messiah, Jesus identified Himself as a king but not a king of this world.
 He had come from heaven and His kingdom was a spiritual or heavenly one: “My kingdom is not of this world (John 18:36).”
 The kingdom that Jesus referred to in John 18:36 is the same kingdom He discussed over and over throughout His ministry—the kingdom of heaven also called the kingdom of God.
 This is the same kingdom foreseen in Daniel 2 as the rock that grew into a mountain.
 Confirming the spiritual and non-earthly nature of this kingdom, the kingdom of God, 1 Corinthians 15:50 reads, “I declare to you, brothers and sisters, that flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.”
 This spiritual or heavenly kingdom immediately infiltrated pagan Rome.
 And one by one Romans began converting to Christianity and the kingdom of God spread like yeast through dough just as Jesus predicted in Matthew 13:31-33.
 This gradual conversion also appears to be symbolized in Daniel 2:35 when the rock that struck the statute is said to grow to become a huge mountain.
 Then in the beginning of the fourth century, Rome crowned its first Christian emperor.
 Shortly thereafter Christianity became the official state religion of Rome, and this spiritual kingdom called the kingdom of God had grown into a giant mountain or kingdom.